 By registering a runner in an environment declaration, you

-make it available to any component instance which has that environment assigned
+make it available to any component instance that has that environment assigned

 to it.
 Components specify which runner they use with a